FashionFreedom/Seamly2D/README.txt

 Seamly2D
 ====================

-Seamly2D creates reusable, scalable, sharable patterns with perfect fit using couture and bespoke pattern techniques.
-Seamly2D saves designers and patternmakers time and improves quality by redefining patterns as accurate, reusable parametric CAD engineering documents.
+Seamly2D is pattern design software to create reusable, scalable, sharable custom-fit patterns with using historical, couture and bespoke pattern techniques.
+Seamly2D saves time and improves fit by creating patterns that are reusable parametric CAD engineering documents.

-Designers have complete control of the patternmaking process.
-Each reusable, scalable pattern can use multi-size tables for boutique sizing *and* individual measurements for custom-fit.
+Unlike other pattern design software, Seamly2D allows designers to have complete control of the patternmaking process.
+Each reusable, scalable pattern can read multi-size tables for boutique sizing *and* read individual measurement files for custom-fit.

-Seamly2D is open source software with GPLv3+ license.
-It is available for Windows, OSX, and Linux.
-Seamly2D has an active, friendly user forum at https://forum.valentina-project.org
+Seamly2D is open source software released under the GPLv3+ license.
+Seamly2D is available for Windows, OSX, and Linux.
+Learn more about Seamly2D by joining our active, friendly community at https://forum.valentina-project.org

 Supported platforms:
    * Windows XP SP2 (32-bit) or later